 Mysore is the traditional method of learning Ashtanga yoga.
 Rooted in traditional yoga methods, Mysore offers an all encompassing yoga practice that trains both your mind and body.
-What makes mysore unique from Ashtanga and other forms of yoga is that it is focused on the individual and their own abilities rather than the abilities of the class as a whole.
+Mysore is unique because it’s focused on the individual and their abilities rather than the class as a whole.
 This can make Mysore a slower process, as you are focused on mastering each pose for yourself rather than moving with the pace of the group, but that can be a freeing experience for some attendees who are looking for individual growth.

 What is Mysore Yoga?

 This method of yoga was learned by Sri K. Pattabhi from his teacher, Tirumalai Krishnamacharya, in Mysore, India (which is where Mysore yoga gets its name), based on a manuscript called the Yoga Korunta.
 Mysore is the traditional method of learning Ashtanga Yoga.
-The main difference between Mysore and an Ashtanga led class is that Mysore is practiced in silence, allowing class attendees to practice at their own pace and focus on their own abilities.
+The main difference between Mysore and Ashtanga is that Mysore is practiced in silence.
+This allows class attendees to practice at their own pace and focus on their own abilities.
 Mysore builds off of the skills learned through Ashtanga courses, implementing more advanced postures.

 With such a strong focus on the individual, any participant (regardless of skill level) can participate in the same class.
 A beginner to Mysore yoga will be given a much shorter regimen as they build strength and confidence in their abilities.
 Mysore classes are held multiple times a week with the expectation of attendees committing to a consistent schedule.
 This may be a difficult adjustment initially but the repetition allows for participants to build up their abilities in a much shorter amount of time.

 What To Expect From A Mysore Yoga Class